KaliLab/optimizer/README.md

     python setup.py install

 Installing Neuron as a python package is optional since Optimizer can use any executable to run the simulations.
-WARNING: Optimizer was built around Neuron so we reccomend to install it!
+WARNING: Many features of Optimizer are designed to work with Neuron, so we recommend that you install it!

 Installing Neuron as a python package is beyond the scope of this tutorial as it is somewhat complicated, but you can find a step-by-step guide at:

     http://www.davison.webfactional.com/notes/accessing-hoc-python/